Minas990/Minas990/README.md

 ---

 ### 🌱 Currently Exploring
-1. ☁️ Deploying and scaling production services on AWS.
-2. 🏗️ Infrastructure as Code with Terraform.
+1. 🏗️ Infrastructure as Code with Terraform.
-3. ⚙️ CI/CD pipelines using Jenkins and modern DevOps workflows.
+2. ⚙️ CI/CD pipelines using Jenkins and modern DevOps workflows.

 ---